 The Capitol Granger

-This is the September issue of a newsletter written by our Lobbyist, Craig Loughridge.
+This is the October issue of the newsletter written by our Lobbyist, Craig Loughridge.
 Craig published weekly newsletters during the legislative session and plans monthly issues between sessions.
 You can contact Craig at email@example.com.

 - August issue